ibm-cloud-architecture/refarch-privatecloud/README.md

 [Storage Best Practices](IBM%20Spectrum%20Conductor%20for%20Containers%20-%20Storage%20Best%20Practices.md)

-See also the following article on working on storage in Cfc: [Working with Storage](https://www.ibm.com/developerworks/community/blogs/fe25b4ef-ea6a-4d86-a629-6f87ccf4649e/entry/Working_with_storage?lang=en)
+See also the following article on working on storage in ICp: [Working with Storage](https://www.ibm.com/developerworks/community/blogs/fe25b4ef-ea6a-4d86-a629-6f87ccf4649e/entry/Working_with_storage?lang=en)

 ### LDAP